prominenceai/deepstream-services-library/docs/overview.md

 See the [Source API](/docs/api-source.md) reference section for more information.

 ## Primary and Secondary Inference Engines
-NVIDIA's GStreamer Inference Engines (GIEs), using pre-trained models, classify data to “infer” a result; person, dog, car?.
+NVIDIA's GStreamer Inference Engines (GIEs), using pre-trained models, classify data to “infer” a result, e.g.: person, dog, car?
 A Pipeline may have at most one Primary Inference Engine (PGIE) -- with a specified set of classification labels to infer-with -- and multiple Secondary Inference Engines (SGIEs) that can Infer-on the output of either the Primary or other Secondary GIEs.
 Although optional, a Primary Inference Engine is required when adding a Multi-Object Tracker, Secondary Inference Engines, or On-Screen-Display to a Pipeline.

 After creation, GIEs can be updated to:
 * Use a new model-engine, config file and/or inference interval, and for Secondary GIEs the GIE to infer on.